pomfcrypt/pomfcrypt/README.md

 PomfCrypt is a crypto-project that encrypts uploaded files and tries to be reasonably secure.
 Due to the fact that files are encrypted on the server and not client-side, security questions arise by-design.
 Therefore it would be smart to only upload files to a trusted server.

+## Disclaimer

+This projects name has no correlation what-so-ever with the song ["Pomf Pomf"](https://www.youtube.com/watch?v=_k80NbGJUBY).

 ## About

 I implemented this project a few years ago to learn [Go](https://golang.org).
 For my A levels I have the chance to submit a project in a subject of my choice (computer science, in my case) and have it graded as an additional subject for the final grade.
 I chose this project, because it is easy to understand and trivial to implement.
 Additionally, it is very easy to write a lot about cryptography and the implementation hereof.